facundoolano/feedi/README.md

 ### Non-local setup

-Not that I claim this to be production-ready, but there's a [setup script](./setup_server.sh) to run it as a service on a Debian Linux, which has been tested on a raspberry pi with Pi OS lite.
+Not that I claim this to be production-ready, but there's a [setup script](./setup_server.sh) to run it as a service on a Debian Linux.

 ### User management